 Getting Started with Running Poles

 There’s a lot to consider when contemplating using trekking poles for trail running, and let’s be fair, it can be really awkward running with poles at first.
 Try borrowing a set from a friend to try before you buy, or you can see about renting a set from your local gear rental.
-If you’re feeling overwhelmed or you’re still not sure if running with poles is for you, feel free to ask me questions.Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
-Click a link, buy what you need, and some sellers may contribute a small portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.
+If you’re feeling overwhelmed or you’re still not sure if running with poles is for you, feel free to ask me questions.Editor's note: If you’re thinking about buying gear that we’ve reviewed or recommend on SectionHiker, you can help support us in the process.
+Just click on any of the seller links above, and if you make a purchase, we may (but not always) receive a small percentage of the transaction.
+The cost of the product is the same to you but this helps us continue to test and write unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.
+Thanks and we appreciate your support!